theHARI962n/User-management-React/README.md

 # User management
  This is a user management application built with React and Supabase.
 The application allows you to create, read, update, and delete user information.

+## Table of Contents

+-Features
+-Technologies used
+-Usage
+-Contributing
+-License

 ## Features

 - Add new users with name and age